nodejs/build/doc/meetings/build-wg-meeting-2018-02-27.md

 * Rod: Would be good to get a release machine

 ### Use Foundation resources to support build [1154](https://github.com/nodejs/build/issues/1154)
-* Rod: I.m not sure this is a good idea,
+* Rod: I.m not sure this is a good idea.

 ### A novel approach to trimming Jenkins nodes by Node.js version [#1153](https://github.com/nodejs/build/issues/1153)
 * ran out of time, discuss through github

 ## Q&A, Other